fpgadeveloper/ethernet-fmc-axi-eth/docs/source/echo_server.md

 ## Run the application

-You must have followed the build instructions before you can run the application.
+You must follow the build instructions before you can run the application.

 1. Launch the Xilinx Vitis GUI.
 2. When asked to select the workspace path, select the `Vitis` directory of the project repository.